innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 Feel free to make your own predictions, or run a program, grab the data and analyse it yourself.
 If you do run your own experiment(s), remember to clear the datalog before running your data collecting code in the simulator...
 <!-- #endregion -->

-## Measuring How Far The Robot Has Traveled
+## Measuring how far the robot has traveled

 The wheel `position` data corresponds to an angular measure, which is to say, how far the wheel has turned.

-Use the following programme to drive the robot over a fixed number of rotations and observe how the position count increases.
+Use the following program to drive the robot over a fixed number of rotations and observe how the position count increases.
 Based on your observations, make a note of what you think the position count actually measures.

 ```python
 %%sim_magic_preloaded